Update cookies preferences

 PLEASE NOTE:

-To book your visit, please see our planning a visit page
+To book your visit, please see our planning a visit page and then contact us.

 fifedirect logo